PEOPLE-INSIDE/people-inside/README.md

 - At meal time, there are too many people in the restaurant.
 So we have to wait in a restaurant.
 We want to check the number of indoor people in advance.

 ### Why did you use ultrasonic sensors?
-- It is inexpensive so we can make system at low cost.
+- It is inexpensive so we can make system with low cost.
 - It is not affected by various environmental factors.

 ### Basic Principle& System Architecture